Mid Century Bungalow Living Room: Get The Look! (Plus my design process)

 This is how you attract the type of guests you'd like staying in your Airbnb.
 You design it for THEM.
 Not for you.

+If you have no idea what I meant by that prior paragraph, just take this QD Style Quiz from the vantage point of your ideal guests.
+And voila...
+Or if you didn't think the outcome was just right, take it as many times as you like!
 Once you have an ideal design style, head over to Pinterest and search for that exact style.
-If search for Contemporary Cottage Mid Century Living Rooms, you'll see living rooms that should be in line with your particular style that will hopefully feel inspiring for your space.
+If you search for Contemporary Cottage Mid Century Living Rooms, you'll see living rooms that should be in line with your particular style and will hopefully feel inspiring for your space.

 Airbnb: Renovated Historic Sandstone Home with Plunge Pool

-Airbnb : Elegant Art Deco Home in Condesa
+Airbnb: Elegant Art Deco Home in Condesa

 Airbnb: Eco Luxury Farmhouse Oasis

-For me the inspiration search looks something like this: Search around Pinterest, Airbnb and Instagram, Pin away and save some links, fall down a rabbit hole, climb out of the rabbit hole, find more inspiration, pin it, stumble upon some cool blogs to read, keep pinning, and then...stop.
+For me the inspiration search looks something like this: Search around Pinterest, Airbnb and Instagram, Pin away and save some links, fall down a rabbit hole, climb out of the rabbit hole, find more inspiration, pin it, stumble upon some cool blogs to read, keep pinning, and then... stop.

 Stop?
 Yes, stop.
 Stop pinning.
-Stop Searching.
+Stop searching.
 Why?
 Because your time is finite, and if you ever want to get this house decorated for guests and ready for business, you've got to get cracking on the one million decisions that need to be made.

 Okay, you're inspired.
 Now what?

-After choosing a layout that seems best....
+After choosing a layout that seems best...

 It's budget spreadsheet time!!
 This is truly one of my favorite things to do!!
 Insert the jazz hands. 🤗

-Hear me out...I'm a very linear, left brained thinker, possibly even more than I am a creative, so this really works well for keeping me organized and on track.
+Hear me out...
+I'm a very linear, left-brained thinker, just as much as I am a creative, so this really works well for keeping me organized and on track.
 But if the idea of a spreadsheet makes you want to shut this blog post down now, don't worry.
 And don't run yet.
 You can create a list of needed items in whatever form or fashion works for you!
 Pen and notebook?
 Sure!
 Whatevs.

 But do start a list of some kind for needed items for each room.
-In my spreadsheet I'll draft out a list of needed items and an ideal price range for each one.
-(In my Design Course, I provide a detailed pre-filled budget spreadsheet for your own design project with ideal items for each room of your space and reasonable list of price ranges for each item.)
+In my spreadsheet, I'll draft out a list of needed items and an ideal price range for each one.
+(In my Design Course, I provide a detailed pre-filled budget spreadsheet for your own design project with ideal items for each room of your space and a reasonable list of price ranges for each item.)

 Okay, so.
 Now that I have my ideal guest, my design style, my fav inspiration images, and budget with list of needed items, NOW I begin some virtual shopping.